Format-wise, anything that makes your screenplay stand out

 Standard practice is to begin

-the script with the words “FADE IN:” There should be only one blank
+the script with the words “FADE IN:” at the left action margin.
+There should be only one blank

 line between this and the heading of the first scene.